Commandant: National Police Service

+Lithuania

+In the Lithuanian Armed Forces the Military Commandant's Offices Command is a territorial security-oriented formation, responsible for ensuring military order, security, and defense of critical infrastructure in the rear.
+It oversees the Military Commandant’s Offices, which perform tasks such as facility protection, communication security, counter-sabotage operations, and maintaining order in designated areas.

+The command also manages the mobilization process and supports national defense efforts through its structured territorial presence.

 Philippines

 In the Philippines, a Commandant is an appointment and not a rank but once selected, the appointee is promoted to the highest rank on the service.
 Commandants are appointed by the President of the Philippines either after the incumbent retires or as a replacement after dismissal.

 There are currently two Commandant appointments that exist in the Philippines namely: